retro-frame/common/README.md

   environment-independent manner.
 In addition, the translation of a universal path from or to a native (i.e. environment-dependent) path is specified.

-* `spec/rf-syntax.txt` provides a specification of a metasyntax based on the Backus-Naur Form (BNF) and, based on this, specifications of a syntax for text respective binary data format specifications.
+* `spec/rf-syntax.txt` provides a specification of a metasyntax and, based on this, specifications of a syntax for text respective binary data format specifications.
 Despite their intended use, the metasyntax and/or the syntax specifications may also be used for other purposes.

 * `spec/rf-types.txt` provides common Retro-Frame codes (i.e. a code list) for specified data types.
 The data types covered are integer, floating point number and character types.

-## 4. Document templates
+## 4. Templates

-The directory `template/` contains the following document templates:
+The directory `template/` contains the following templates:

 * `template/rf-readme.md` provides a generic readme file template in Markdown format.